gotemapak/automate_update_resume_hh/README_EN.md

 ### Q: Why do I get a "token not expired" error?
 A: The HeadHunter API won't issue a new access_token via refresh_token if the old token is still valid.
 In this case, the script automatically uses the `HH_ACCESS_TOKEN` from environment variables as a backup.

+### Q: Why do I get a "bad_authorization" error?
+A: This error means your access tokens have expired or become invalid.
+To resolve:
+1. Run `python get_new_tokens.py`
+2. Get new tokens by following the instructions
+3. Update `HH_ACCESS_TOKEN` and `HH_REFRESH_TOKEN` in GitHub Actions secrets

 ---